Tinea versicolor is a common fungal infection of the outer layer of the skin.

 Tinea versicolor is fairly common.
 It is caused by a type of fungus called malassezia.
 This fungus is normally found on human skin.
 It only causes a problem in certain settings.

-The condition is most common in adolescent boys and young adult men.
+The condition is most common in adolescents and young adults.
 It typically occurs in warm and humid climates.
 It does not spread person to person.